RinaldoBenaccetta/isidom/readme.md

 ### $getAttribute

 Shortcut for getAttribute vannilla JS method.
-Return the specified attribute of the specified HTMLElement.
+Returns the specified attribute of the specified HTMLElement.

 #### Parameters